reuk/wayverb/docs_source/theory.md

 Room acoustics is not just concerned with the behaviour of pressure waves in air.
-Additionally, room acoustics problems normally bound the air volume with a set of surfaces (walls, floors, baffles etc.), and a pressure wave incident upon such a surface may be reflected and/or absorbed.
-The reflected pressure waves generally lead to complex sound fields, which in turn form the particular sonic "character" or *acoustic* of an enclosure.
+Additionally, room acoustics problems normally bound the air volume with a set of surfaces (walls, floors, baffles etc.), from which an incident pressure wave may be reflected and/or absorbed.
+The reflected pressure waves generally lead to complex sound fields, which in turn contribute to the particular sonic "character" or *acoustic* of an enclosure.

 Several assumptions are made to simplify the equations governing wave behaviour at a boundary.
 First, incident waves are assumed to be plane waves.
 This is